jessica-jones/jessica-jones.github.io/essays/butterbrickle.md

 ---
 layout: essay
 type: essay
-title: What makes a question a Smart one?
+title: What Is A Smart Question?
+Butter Brickle
 # All dates must be YYYY-MM-DD format!
 date: 2019-09-12
 labels: